 (10) Low-income conservation.

-(a) A utility may fully fund low-income conservation measures that are determined by the implementing agency to be cost-effective consistent with the Weatherization Manual maintained by the department.
+(a) A utility must fully fund low-income conservation measures that are determined by the implementing agency to be cost-effective consistent with the Weatherization Manual maintained by the department.
 Measures identified through the priority list in the Weatherization Manual are considered cost-effective.
-In addition, a utility may fully fund repairs, administrative costs, and health and safety improvements associated with cost-effective low-income conservation measures.
+In addition, a utility must fully fund repairs, administrative costs, and health and safety improvements associated with cost-effective low-income conservation measures.

+(b) The utility’s biennial conservation plan must include low-income conservation programs and mechanisms identified pursuant to the Laws of 2019, chapter 288, section 12(4)(b), which pertains to energy assistance and progress toward meeting energy assistance need.

+(i) A utility must consider the costs and benefits that accrue to the customer over the life of each conservation measure.

+(ii) To the extent practicable, a utility must prioritize energy assistance to low-income households with a higher energy burden.

-(b) A utility may exclude low-income conservation from portfolio-level cost-effectiveness calculations.
+(c) A utility may exclude low-income conservation from portfolio-level cost-effectiveness calculations.

-(c) A utility must count savings from low-income conservation toward meeting its biennial conservation target.
+(d) A utility must count savings from low-income conservation toward meeting its biennial conservation target.
 Savings may be those calculated consistent with the procedures in the Weatherization Manual.

 [Statutory Authority: RCW 80.01.040, 80.04.160, and 19.285.080.
 WSR 15-07-043 (Docket UE-131723, General Order R-578), § 480-109-100, filed 3/12/15, effective 4/12/15.]